FabG/aws-sagemaker-notebooks/readme.md

 **PCA** is an unsupervised machine learning algorithm that attempts to **reduce the dimensionality (number of features)** within a dataset while still retaining as much information as possible.
 This is done by finding a *new set of features called components*, which are composites of the original features that are *uncorrelated with one another*.
 They are also constrained so that the *first component accounts for the largest possible variability* in the data, the second component the second most variability, and so on.

+PCA is most commonly used as a pre-processing step.
+Statistically, many models assume data to be low-dimensional.
+In those cases, the output of PCA will actually include much less of the noise and subsequent models can be more accurate.

 In Amazon SageMaker, PCA operates in two modes, depending on the scenario:
 - **regular**: For datasets with *sparse* data and a moderate number of observations and features.
 - **randomized**: For datasets with both a *large number* of observations and features.
 This mode uses an approximation algorithm.